CONSERVATORSHIP LAWYER SERVICES & SUPPORT

 When an adult in California can no longer care for themselves or handle their own financial or medical decisions on their own due to disability or mental incapacity, the courts may appoint a conservator to care for them.
 Similar to guardianships for minor children, conservatorships are used to appoint a person or organization to provide care for a disabled adult and make important decisions on their behalf.
-If you are looking to become a conservator for an elderly or otherwise disabled loved one, our knowledgeable Santa Clarita conservatorship attorneys at The Werner Law Firm can provide the steadfast legal support you need and simplify the process on your behalf.
+If you are looking to become a conservator for an elderly or otherwise disabled loved one, Werner Law Firm's knowledgeable conservatorship lawyer services and support can provide the steadfast legal guidance needed to simplify the process on your behalf.

 There are two main categories of conservatorships in California:

-- Probate Conservatorships: The most common types of conservatorships are based on California probate law.
+The most common types of conservatorships are based on California probate law.
 Probate conservatorships are used to provide care for adults who cannot fully take care of themselves or their finances, such as elderly people or younger individuals with developmental disabilities or those who have been seriously impaired following an accident.
-These types of conservatorships can be general or limited in scope depending on the needs of the “conservatee,” or the person being cared for.
+These conservatorships can be general or limited in scope depending on the needs of the “conservatee” or the person being cared for.

-- Lanterman-Petris Short (LPS) Conservatorships: LPS conservatorships are used to care for individuals with extreme mental illnesses who require specialized care, such as individuals who require institutionalization or extensive mental health treatments.
-These types of conservatorships must be initiated by a government agency and are much less common than probate conservatorships.
+LPS conservatorships are used to care for individuals with extreme mental illnesses who require specialized care, such as individuals who require institutionalization or extensive mental health treatments.
+These conservatorships must be initiated by a government agency and are much less common than probate conservatorships.

 What Are the Responsibilities of a Conservator?